 Cataract surgery blitzes

-Dr Shabbir Hussain says cataract surgery should be a public health priority because of how much it can change a patient’s quality of life, at any age.
+Dr Shabbir Hussain couldn’t agree more that cataract surgery should be a public health priority because of how much it can change a patient’s quality of life, at any age.

-The head of ophthalmology at Leratong Hospital in Randfontein, Johannesburg, has since 2005 been heading up a community-supported initiative to do weekend cataract surgery blitzes once a month.
+Hussain, who is head of ophthalmology at Leratong Hospital in Randfontein on the West Rand, has since 2005 been heading up a community-supported initiative to do weekend cataract surgery blitzes held once a month.

-Through the support of the Muslim community and the Islamic Medical Association, the hospital has also been able to raise funds for artificial lenses, theatre consumables, eye care packs and microscopes, and to pay doctors, nurses and support staff to work over weekends.
+Through the support of the Muslim community and the Islamic Medical Association, the hospital has also been able to raise funds for the artificial lenses that are implanted to replace the cloudy lenses that are removed, theatre consumables, eye care packs, microscopes, and to pay doctor and nurses and other support staff to work over weekends.

-Among those people was a group who gathered at a small hall at the Leratong Hospital at the end of September for a check-up.
-They were also invited to speak about their experiences.
-That their sight was restored almost instantly had patients filled with emotion and gratitude.
+Among those 7 299 people was a group who gathered at a small hall at the Leratong Hospital at the end of September.
+It was for a quick check-up.
+They also watched a video and received a sponsored post-operation eye care pack.
+Patients were also invited to speak about their experiences.
+That their sight was restored almost instantly had patients filled with emotion and gratitude telling how they have been able to resume hobbies like needlework; to see their grandchildren’s faces clearly and to hold onto their jobs.

-Taking off his dark glasses, Sydney Mothosi (72) shows how the healing has already started two days after his surgery.
+Also at the check-up gathering was Sydney Mothosi (72).
+Taking off his dark glasses, he shows how the healing has already started two days after his surgery.
 He says he is still surprised by the almost instant restoration of his sight.
 “I could drive here myself to the hospital for my check-up.
 I can see the TV clearly now – before I was taking the chair right to the front of the screen.”

-Alwyn Taljaard (55) chokes up remembering how he knew that if he didn’t get his cataract surgery by this past winter he would have to quit his job.
+It was clearly poignant for 55-year-old Alwyn Taljaard to have his eyesight restored.
+He chokes up remembering how by this past winter he knew if he didn’t get his cataract surgery he would have to tell his bosses that he would not be able to do his job properly anymore.

-“I am a night-shift manager and I have to look at labels with small writing.
-I couldn’t see the labels anymore, even when I walked right up to the labels.
+“I am a nightshift manager and I have to look at labels with small writing and I couldn’t see the labels anymore even when I walked right up to the labels.
 I am so happy that I can see and that I have been able to keep my job.
 It’s wonderful; I can even see my wife again.”

-Gauteng health department spokesperson Kwara Kekana was approached for comment and input on the province’s strategy to bring the cataract surgery schedule back on track, but had not responded by the time of publication.
+Questions were sent to the Gauteng Department of Health’s communications department for comment and input on the province’s strategy to bring the cataract surgery schedule back on track.
+Spokesperson Kwara Kekana requested and was granted, a lengthy extension to respond but did not provide comment by the time of publication.

 *This article was produced by Spotlight - health journalism in the public interest.